Advaith21/Automatic-Corrin-Creator/README.md

 ## Files and what they do:
 ### Corrin.py
 Defines a class "Corrin."
 This class contains all the attributes that will be used to directly edit the hex of a .fe14unit file.
 This file also validates all values passed into it, for example, making sure that the name it is passed in is actually valid.
+### CorrinValidator.py
+Given a dataframe, the budget of the run, whether one is playing each route, and information about the promotion mode, this file defines a class "CorrinValidator."
+It validates all the Corrins and drops any Corrins that aren't according to the specifications, marking it down in error.txt
 ### corrin_editing.py
 Contains the functions actually used to edit the .fe14unit files.
 This file also contains a number of constant values used to keep track of where the location of different sets of data can be found.
 For example, the byte that contains the hex value for Corrin's current class is found at index 30.
 ### edit_this.py